-(ISI Inspection Report 2012)
+(ISI Inspection Report 2018)

 In the Autumn Term Year 7 perform a straight play (as opposed to a musical).
-In recent years this has been a Shakespeare play (‘Hamlet’, ‘The Merchant of Venice’, ‘A Midsummer Night’s Dream’, ‘Macbeth’) offering the opportunity to stretch the children with unfamiliar language and to challenge them to get under the skin of complex characters in emotionally-charged stories.
-This too is a voluntary undertaking, with a guarantee that all children that audition are assured some kind of speaking part.
+In recent years this has been a Shakespeare play (‘Hamlet’, ‘The Merchant of Venice’, ‘A Midsummer Night’s Dream’, ‘Macbeth’) and ‘A Christmas Carol’, offering the opportunity to stretch the children with unfamiliar language and to challenge them to get under the skin of complex characters in emotionally-charged stories.
+This is a voluntary undertaking, with a guarantee that all children that audition are assured some kind of speaking part.
 The Early Years children all take part in a Nativity performance, allowing them to perform in front of an audience and have a flavour of things to come.

-The Summer Term sees the Year 4 production, which alternates between a theatre-based show and an alfresco performance in the school’s glorious grounds (weather permitting!).
-Performances in recent years have included ‘Go For Gold’ – an exploration of the origins of the Olympics, ‘Greece The Musical’ – a light-hearted look at the relationship between the gods and mortals of Ancient Greece; an adaptation of ‘Romeo and Juliet’ and a junior production of ‘Rats’ – the re-telling of the Pied Piper of Hamlyn.
+The Summer Term sees the Year 4 production; performances in recent years have included ‘Go For Gold’ – an exploration of the origins of the Olympics, ‘Greece The Musical’ – a light-hearted look at the relationship between the gods and mortals of Ancient Greece; an adaptation of ‘Romeo and Juliet’ and a junior production of ‘Rats’ – the re-telling of the Pied Piper of Hamlyn.
 As with the Year 5 production, all of Year 4 are engaged in this production.
 Year 1 and 2 children also perform in a colourful musical play, where every child has a line or more to learn, as well as songs and dance routines to perform.
 Past performances have included ‘There’s A Sunflower In My Supper’ and ‘The Goblin Next Door’.

 Every year a number of our senior students take Drama either as a discrete Scholarship exam or as an integrated part of an All-Rounder award to a variety of public schools.
-Through performing and participating in school productions students are able to gain their drama colours or even the coveted Pinewood Honours for particularly outstanding performances.
+Through performing and participating in school productions students are able to gain their Drama Colours or even the coveted Pinewood Honours for particularly outstanding performances.